 Madrid 14th June

 I walked as far away from the traffic to block out the noise.
-On entering the park, I could smell the sweet humus of rotting leaves and the fresh smell of the greenery.
+On entering the park, I could smell the sweet humus of rotting leaves and the fresh greenery.
 I found a spot in the shade of hedged-in forest trees near a hidden tennis court.
 I could still hear the traffic noise but it was overlaid with bird song and crickets.

 A man appeared with a small well dressed girl.
 The man seemed in conflict with himself, embarrassed to be robbing a tourist while taking his child walking.
 It was risky to do this with a child.
 The girl could be in danger but the man must have been desperate like so others at this time.
 You can see people selling toys to others who only buy them as a measure of charity, or so it seems.
 African men selling sun-glasses and cheap fans.